AlexanderShoshin/scala-2/README.md

 ## Testing environment

-Programm was tested on HDP 2.4 sandbox.
+Program was tested on HDP 2.4 sandbox.

 ## How to deploy